sifodyas/sifodyas/doc/boot.md

 ## 2. Build Container
 If the Kernel implements the Pass interface, it can add its own `process` method and will register itself as Pass in the Compiler.
 The Container will then load the config file.
-The parameters will be then resolved and set in the Container and each registered Extensions will have to validate and get their own configuration. (see [container doc](container.md))
+The parameters will be then resolved and set in the Container and each registered Extension will have to validate and get their own configuration. (see [container doc](container.md))

 ## 3. Compile Container
 This phase will finalize the compiler and with it, the container.